WiFi: Register Your Chromecast Device

 - Download and install the Google Home app on your phone.

-- Note: While connected to the UofM-Guest, you won't have access to many U of M services that require central authentication.
+- Note: While connected to the UofM-IoT, you won't have access to many U of M services that require central authentication.
 Those services require your device to use the eduroam network.
 After completing this process, return your phone to eduroam.

 - Connect your Chromecast to a display, and make sure it is on.